nova0nebula/Azure-Core/docs/README.md

 - **Programming Solutions**: Solutions and small programs in multiple programming languages.
 - **Learning Guides**: Tutorials and educational resources for a variety of programming languages.
 - **Coding Challenges**: Solve coding challenges and test your knowledge.
-- **School Notes**: Educational materials for school subjects like Math, Science, History, and more.

 ---